 “Without thinking too much about it in specific terms,

 I was showing the America I knew and observed to

 — Norman Rockwell

 Rockwell found success at an early age.
 He completed his first commission for a series of Christmas cards before he was 16.
 By 17, he illustrated his first children's book, and at 22, he had earned his first Saturday Evening Post cover, published May 20, 1916.
 His work with the Post had skyrocketed his reputation, and before long, the young artist (though he was more confident referring to himself an illustrator rather than an artist) attained the rank of national celebrity.
-Though many changes occurred over the six decades he painted, the common thread that connects each and every work is the genuine, unmistakable sentimentality that makes Rockwell's art stand out from all others.
+Though many changes occurred over the six decades he painted, the common thread that connects each and every work is the genuine, unmistakable sentimentality that makes Rockwell's art stand out from all other American fine art.

 The iconic artist’s ability to capture the charm and innocence of childhood is on full display in this original work, which was executed by Rockwell in 1960 as a commission for the Mars Candy Company.
 Designed to showcase the company's bestselling candy bar, the Milky Way, the delightful illustration was composed for the company's annual customer Christmas card.
 Mars Candy was among innumerable companies who called on his genius for seamlessly integrating products into his idealized world, a talent which made him a favorite of the advertising industry.

 "I don't want to paint for the few who can see a canvas in a museum,